State University of New York Maritime College is on a 55-acre campus in the urban setting of The Bronx, New York, not

 Interested in Greek life?
 State University of New York Maritime College does not have fraternities or sororities.

-State University of New York Maritime College has a thriving Student Government.
-In fact, more students participate in Student Government than any other on-campus activity.
+State University of New York Maritime College has the Student Government.
+In fact, more students participate in the Student Government than any other on-campus activity.

 Other popular student organizations at State University of New York Maritime College include Maritime Activities and Programs, The Cultural Club, Campus Crusade for Christ and The Maritime Divers Association.

-State University of New York Maritime College students' favorite campus traditions are Orientation and Indoctrination, Training Ship Cruise (Cadet) and Spring Fest.
+State University of New York Maritime College students' favorite campus events are Orientation and Indoctrination, Training Ship Cruise (Cadet) and Spring Fest.